Saurabhbhati/recipe_zs2017_track2/readme.md

 Disclaimer
 ----------
 The code provided here is not pretty.
-But I believe that research should be reproducible, and I hope that this repository is sufficient to make this possible for the paper mentioned above.
 I provide no guarantees with the code, but please let me know if you have any problems, find bugs or have general comments.